UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 - Airline seat upgrade or selection (unless required by airline)

-Exceptions to any items on this list would need to be justified and approved by the Assistant Director of Business Operations.
+Exceptions to any items on this list would need to be justified and approved by the Business Operations Accounts Payable Manager.

 University employees may participate in certain travel and lodging discounts extended to the university, but to do so means that the traveler is subject to the understanding that any rebates and/or other concessions are the property of the University.